Luizinho (footballer, born 1996)

-Luiz Henrique Alves Angelo (born 7 January 1996), commonly known as Luizinho, is a Brazilian footballer who plays for Ituano FC as an attacking midfielder.
+Luiz Henrique Alves Angelo (born 7 January 1996), commonly known as Luizinho, is a Brazilian footballer who plays for Volta Redonda as an attacking midfielder.

 Club career

 Born in São Paulo, Luizinho graduated from Ponte Preta's youth setup.
 On 1 December 2013 he made his first team – and Série A – debut, replacing William in the 76th minute of a 0–2 home loss against Portuguesa.

 In 2014 Luizinho moved to Granada CF, being assigned to the Juvenil squad.
 In July he was promoted to the reserves in Segunda División B.

 On 18 January 2016, Luizinho was loaned to fellow third-tier club Linares Deportivo, until June.
 On 20 July, he moved to Sport Club Atibaia in his homeland, also in a temporary deal.